 - Domestic and Stock, Local Water Utility, High Security and Supplementary Water access licences (including sub-categories of these) received an opening available water determination (AWD) of 100%, the maximum allowable under the water sharing plan.
-Incremental announcements for High Security are presented in Figure 19. - General Security A access licences had a carryover of 588 megalitres into the reporting period, equating to 2.7% of total issued General Security A share. - General Security A access licences received an opening AWD of 0.23 megalitre per share, equating to 25.2% of total issued General Security A share6.
-Further AWD announcement of 0.098 megalitre per share had increased the total availability for this category to 0.31 megalitre per share for this reporting period.
-Incremental announcements for General Security A are presented in Figure 17. - General Security B access licences had a carryover of 139,881 megalitres into the reporting period, equating to 58% of total issued General Security B share. - General Security B access licences received an opening AWD of zero megalitres per share and did not obtain any additional announcements for the reporting period.
-Historical incremental announcements for General Security B are presented in Figure 18.
+Incremental announcements for High Security are presented in Figure 20. - General Security A access licences had a carryover of 296 megalitres into the reporting period, equating to 1% of total issued General Security A share. - General Security A access licences received an opening AWD of zero megalitre per share and received no additional announcements for the remainder of the reporting period.
+Historical incremental announcements for General Security A are presented in Figure 18.